ld32/SmartSlurm/README.md

 ### What is the logic to get unique job flag?
     Has -F jobUniqueFlag?

-      If yes, use jobUniqueFlag as job flag
+      If yes, use jobUniqueFlag as job flag.

       Otherwise, check if there is -P xyz?

-        If yes, use xyz as program name
+        If yes, use xyz as program name.

-        Othewise, use the command in --wrap or slurm script as program name
+        Othewise, use the command in --wrap or slurm script as program name.

         Check if there is -I inputFile?

-          If yes, use program+inputFile as job unique flag
+          If yes, use program+inputFile as job unique flag.

-          Otherwise, create a unique job flag, such as program+randomSring
+          Otherwise, create a unique job flag, such as program+randomSring.

 ### What is the logic to estimate memory and time?

-    1 Check if job is done before
+    1 Check if job is done before.
-      If yes, ask user wheather to re-run the job
+      If yes, ask user wheather to re-run the job.
         If yes, check if there is input for this job?

-          If yes: check if there are formulas to estimate memory/time
+          If yes: check if there are formulas to estimate memory/time..

-            If yes: check if the input size is larger than all previous jobs and formular is older than 20 minutes
+            If yes: check if the input size is larger than all previous jobs and formular is older than 20 minutes.

               If yes: re-calculate formula.

-                If successful, estimate memory/time and submit job
+                If successful, estimate memory/time and submit job.

-                  Otherwise, use default memory/time and submit job
+                  Otherwise, use default memory/time and submit job.

-                Otherwise: estimate memory/time and submit job
+                Otherwise: estimate memory/time and submit job.

-              Otherwise: stimate memory/time and submit job
+              Otherwise: stimate memory/time and submit job.

-            Otherwise: order previous jobs according memory/time, use top 10 value for new job's memory/time
+            Otherwise: order previous jobs according memory/time, use top 10 value for new job's memory/time.

-          Otherwise:  calculate formula, estimate memory/time and submit job
+          Otherwise:  calculate formula, estimate memory/time and submit job.

-        Otherwise, don't re-run this job
+        Otherwise, don't re-run this job.

 # Use ssbatch in Snakemake pipeline
 [Back to top](#SmartSlurm)